CCrocilla/ultimate-connect-four/README.md

 #### Right after the Welcome Message there is an input function.
 #### This function displays a message presenting the players with the possibility to type “P” to start playing the game or “I” to read the instructions.
 #### The “lower()” function has been integrated into the input to allow the user to type the required characters without having to mind the use of capitals vs lower letters.
 In this way, wherever the player types the letter, this will be always recognized by the software as uncapitalized.
-#### To provide a visual impact the letters have been placed inside square brackets and highlighted using the Termcolor Module as can be seen in the image below:
+#### To provide a visual impact, the letters have been placed inside square brackets and highlighted using the Termcolor Module as can be seen in the image below:

 <details>
     <summary>Click here to see the image!</summary>